 “Some people may resent your success – but always remember that’s their problem, not yours.” -- Dr. Sandra Bell, Head of Resilience Consulting (Europe)

-“As I’ve gotten older, I’ve started to realize that much of work/life balance, and to some extent, even gender-balanced work environments, comes down to how we as women proactively position ourselves in the workplace.
+“As I’ve gotten older, I’ve started to realise that much of work/life balance, and to some extent, even gender-balanced work environments, comes down to how we as women proactively position ourselves in the workplace.
 Historically we, as women, felt in part like we had to ask for permission for balance, or assumed that it was not an option.
 However, today finding balance is important and we can assertively claim the balance we need.
 Naturally, we also need to be selective about choosing activities, deliverables and problems that can be tackled in order to drive the most success in the time we are willing to invest.
 It is never about doing it all, but doing what makes the biggest difference.
 If you do this with conviction and consistently deliver, then 80-90 percent of the time the rest works itself out.” -- Michelle L. LeVan, VP, Global AWS Alliances

 “Building and maintaining authentic and trusted relationships across your company and industry is critical to driving gender balance in the workforce.
 How will you initiate change and be heard if you don’t have an audience or a seat at the table?” -- Alison Brooker, Corporate Communications Director